najirh/netflix_sql_project/README.md

 **Objective:** Count the number of content items in each genre.

-### 10. Find Each Year and the Average Number of Content Releases by India on Netflix
+### 10.Find each year and the average numbers of content release in India on netflix.
+return top 5 year with highest avg content release!

 ```sql
 SELECT